akalongman/ubuntu-configuration/README.md

     /var/www/html/domains/testing.com

-Remember to add the domain testing.com.dev (or testing.com.ANY_EXTENSION) to your hosts file (/etc/hosts)
+If you have internet access, no need to add *.dev domains to your hosts file (/etc/hosts), anyway works perfectly

 ### Nginx
 Or if you prefer to use nginx